University of Wisconsin–Madison

+UW–Madison is organized into 13 schools and colleges, which enrolled approximately 34,200 undergraduate and 14,300 graduate and professional students in 2024.
+Its academic programs include 136 undergraduate majors, 148 master's degree programs, and 120 doctoral programs.
+Wisconsin is one of the founding members of the Association of American Universities.
+It is considered a Public Ivy and is classified among "R1: Doctoral Universities – Very High Research Activity".
+UW–Madison was also the home of both the prominent "Wisconsin School" of economics and diplomatic history.
+It ranked sixth among U.S. universities in research expenditures in 2023, according to the National Science Foundation.

-The Wisconsin Badgers compete in 25 intercollegiate sports in the NCAA Division I Big Ten Conference and have won 31 national championships.
+As of March 2023, 20 Nobel laureates, 41 Pulitzer Prize winners, 2 Fields medalists, and 1 Turing Award recipient have been affiliated with UW–Madison as alumni, faculty, or researchers.
+It is also a leading producer of Fulbright Scholars and MacArthur Fellows.
+The Wisconsin Badgers compete in 25 intercollegiate sports in NCAA Division I, primarily in the Big Ten Conference, and have won 31 national championships.
 Wisconsin students and alumni have won 50 Olympic medals (including 13 gold medals).

 History

+Establishment

-The university had its official beginnings when the Wisconsin Territorial Legislature in its 1838 session passed a law incorporating a "University of the Territory of Wisconsin", and a high-ranking Board of Visitors was appointed.
-However, this body (the predecessor of the U.W. board of regents) never actually accomplished anything before Wisconsin was incorporated as a state in 1848.
-The Wisconsin Constitution provided for "the establishment of a state university, at or near the seat of state government..." and directed by the state legislature to be governed by a board of regents and administered by a Chancellor.
+The university had its official beginnings when the Wisconsin Territorial Legislature in its 1838 session passed a law incorporating a "University of the Territory of Wisconsin", and a high-ranking board of visitors was appointed.
+However, this body (the predecessor of the UW board of regents) never actually accomplished anything before Wisconsin was incorporated as a state in 1848.

+The Wisconsin Constitution provided for "the establishment of a state university, at or near the seat of state government..." and directed by the state legislature to be governed by a board of regents and administered by a chancellor.
 On July 26, 1848, Nelson Dewey, Wisconsin's first governor, signed the act that formally created the University of Wisconsin.
 John H. Lathrop became the university's first chancellor, in the fall of 1849.
 With John W. Sterling as the university's first professor (mathematics), the first class of 17 students met at Madison Female Academy on February 5, 1849.

 A permanent campus site was soon selected: an area of 50 acre "bounded north by Fourth lake, east by a street to be opened at right angles with King street", [later State Street] "south by Mineral Point Road (University Avenue), and west by a carriage-way from said road to the lake."
 The regents' building plans called for a "main edifice fronting towards the Capitol, three stories high, surmounted by an observatory for astronomical observations."
 This building, University Hall, now known as Bascom Hall, was finally completed in 1859.
 On October 10, 1916, a fire destroyed the building's dome, which was never replaced.
 North Hall, constructed in 1851, was actually the first building on campus.
 In 1854, Levi Booth and Charles T. Wakeley became the first graduates of the university, and in 1892 the university awarded its first PhD to future university president Charles R. Van Hise.